agentmodels/agentmodels.org/index.md

 ## About this book

-Formal models of rational agents play an important role in economics, cognitive science, Machine Learning, and AI.
-Core components of such models are expected-utility maximization, Bayesian inference, sequential decision making and reinforcement learning.
-This tutorial implements utility-maximizing Bayesian agents as functional probabilistic programs.
-These programs provide an intuitive translation of the mathematical specification of rational agents as code.
-The implemented agents explicitly simulate their own future choices via recursion.
-They update beliefs by exact or approximate Bayesian inference.
-They reason about other agents by simulating them (which includes simulating the simulations of others).
+The goal is to develop high-level models of rational agents for use in modeling human planning and inference.
+Agents are implemented as differentiable functional programs in a probabilistic programming language based on Javascript.
+Agents plan by recursively simulating their future selves or by simulating their opponents in multi-agent games.
+Our agents, environments and graph visualization all run in the browser -- no software needs to be installed.

+The book assumes basic programming experience but is otherwise self-contained.
+It includes short introductions to "planning as inference", MDPs, POMDPs, inverse reinforcement learning, hyperbolic discounting, myopic planning, and multi-agent planning.

 ## Table of contents